M.H.A. Frequently Asked Questions

 Will my degree state that it's from an online program--will future employers know?

-No, your diploma will not state that your program was in an online format.
-Your diploma and transcripts will list your M.H.A. degree earned from Seton Hall University.
+Your diploma will not state that your program was in an online format.
+Your diploma and transcripts will list your M.H.A. degree earned from Seton Hall University as the curriculum is identical to the on-campus.

 Can I access SHU library facilities if I'm taking online classes?